Stamp Duty Calculator

 What is stamp duty?

 According to the Australian Government, stamp duty (sometimes also known as transfer duty) is a tax on written documents and certain transactions.
-Stamp duty is imposed by State and Territory governments and varies depending on the State or Territory.
+Stamp duty is imposed by state and territory governments and varies depending on the state or territory you reside in.
 Depending on the circumstances, this tax can be paid by the purchaser or the borrower at a flat rate or based on the value of the transaction.